Santa Cruz Longboards

 - Use of stock parts means that there will be a need for replacing them sooner than other models

 For those who are looking to learn how to longboard, a pintail design is perfect.
 Not only is this design great for cruising but also for learning to carve, as well as having a nice sturdy base for optimal stability.

 Of course, this Santa Cruz Pintail longboard comes fully assembled and designed in the classic pintail frame.
-This means that it has a wider wheelbase that will help the writer feel more stable as they are cruising around their area.
+This means that it has a wider wheelbase that will help the rider feel more stable as they are cruising around.

 On top of that, this board is also very budget-friendly, which is another reason why it is one of the best options for beginners.
 It’s also a great one to have lying around if you need an extra board, so the fact that it doesn’t cost as much as other boards is handy.

 When it comes to the overall design of this model, it is crafted with a 9-ply deck, which gives it plenty of durability.
 That deck sits on top of high-quality trucks that help improve an already fabulous stability.
 Not only that, but because the trucks offer such high quality, there will be less wear and tear, which will reduce the need for a replacement.

 - Crafted with a wide wheelbase that lends itself to improve stability

 - Designed with a 9-ply deck that gives it a heightened level of sturdiness

 - Fitted with bullet 18mm RKP trucks that reduce twitchiness